jnoble157/jnoble157.github.io/README.md

-# TheJoshNoble.com
+## TheJoshNoble.com
-TheJoshNoble.com is my personal website, built using HTML, CSS, and Javascript
+TheJoshNoble.com is a personal blog built with Jekyll